(working title - forthcoming 2020)

 The Deep Present is a spectacular immersive video and sound installation that transports us into remote arid zones of Australia from ancient lakes of the Northern Territory to Nitmiluk Katherine Gorge and Girraween Lagoon.

 From fieldwork in the expansive desert environment, to microscopic labwork, the scientists seek evidence of earth's processes over long-term cycles of wet and dry.
-Climate evidence is captured in tubular sediment cores extracted from the earth, where the banded sediments can be read almost like a 'score' that can be interpreted as periods of wet and dry.
+Climate evidence is extracted from the earth, captured in tubular cores where the banded sediments can be read almost like a 'score' that can be interpreted as periods of wet and dry.

 Many of Earth's forces – wind, temperature, long-term aridification, tectonic movement – are invisible to the human eye or lie beyond human timescales.
 However, The Deep Present reveals some of these forces, sonically mobilised, as they converge and interact with each other.
 The 'frozen time' bandings in the sediment cores are reactivated through both movement and sound.